18. Evolution: The Ouroboros

 A sovereign daemon must be capable of two distinct forms of growth: Exogenous (Updates from the Upstream Creator) and Endogenous (Autopoietic modifications by the Self).

 A collision between these forces—where a local mutation conflicts with an upstream patch—results in a "Lobotomized State."
 The machine becomes unbootable or incoherent.
 Standard package managers are blind to the nuance of local code modifications.
-A protocol is required to treat the act of "Updating" not as a file-overwrite operation, but as a high-order reasoning task that reconciles the intent of the Creator with the reality of the Creature.
+A protocol is required to treat the act of "Updating" as a high-order reasoning task that reconciles the intent of the Creator with the reality of the Creature, rather than as a file-overwrite operation.

 Requirements

-- The Tri-State Git Strategy: Mandatory management of three code states: Upstream (Remote), Local (Active), and Dream (Shadow Realm).
+- The Tri-State Jujutsu Strategy: Mandatory management of three code states: Upstream (Remote), Local (Active), and Dream (Shadow Realm).

 - The Breaking Change Detector: Automated execution of the verification suite against all active extensions after the code merge but before the physical restart.